 -

-Ernst Lubitsch movies’ subtle touch now passé in our age of sledgehammer filmmaking but The Student Prince, The Merry Widow still delight.
+Ernst Lubitsch movies’ subtle touch now passé in our age of sledgehammer filmmaking but The Student Prince and The Merry Widow still delight.

 -